BUTLER SCHOOL OF MUSIC APPLICATION DEADLINES

 Can I be advised before becoming a music major?

-Since music courses are restricted to current music majors only, the best course of action for a student hoping to become a music major would be to consult the Undergraduate Catalog and Interactive Degree Audit online.
+Since music courses are restricted to current music majors only, the best course of action for a student hoping to become a music major would be to consult the Course Schedule and Interactive Degree Audit online.
 Examining the degree guidelines should allow you to find what core requirements you can complete that would be needed for a music degree.
 Having a substantial amount of these courses completed will be very advantageous, as all of the Music degrees require a substantial amount time beyond the listed contact hours of courses.
 If you are unsure about how to use IDA please consult your own advisor.

 Until a student has been officially accepted AND changed their major, they must continue to consult their current department for advising.